 Curious on how to spend the rest of your afternoon after sailing with us on the Locks Cruise?
-We've got the lowdown on the must-stop-spots to check out around Pier 55 while you're in Seattle.
+We've got the lowdown on the must-stop-spots to check out around the Seattle Waterfront while you're in Seattle.

 Ivar's Fish Bar and Ivar's Acres of Clams | Pier 54